Caoimhinv/-pands-problem-sheet/README.md

 - I run them from Terminal (Mac), but any similar command line interface, iPython, VSC or other standard IDE will suffice - assuming python 3 is installed along with the necessary libraries*
 - To run each program simply type in **python** followed by the filename**

 *`*` The libraries required for each task are specified at the beginning of each script.
-They are all included with Conda, but can be easily installed with PIP if necessary*
+They were all included with my Anaconda package, but can be easily installed with PIP if necessary*
-*`**` Task 06 requires a second argument in the command line but is explained in the relevent instructions*
+*`**` Task 06 requires a second argument in the command line but that is explained in the relevent instructions*

 ---